• Skip to primary navigation

 • Classic Ukrainian Borscht

-Did you try this Salmon and Corn Chowder?
-Let me know what you think by leaving a comment below and giving this recipe a rating!
-Don’t forget to take a picture tag me on Instagram or use #lenaskitchenblog to be featured in my stories!
-I love seeing what you come up with!
+If you try this Salmon and Corn Chowder, let me know what you think!
+Rate and review this recipe in the comments below.
+Don’t forget to take a picture and tag me on Instagram @lenaskitchenblog!

 The Best Salmon and Corn Chowder